-An interjection is a non-inflectable lexeme which has the distribution of a sentence and conveys the speaker's reaction to something in the speech situation or in the universe of discourse.
-The prototypical interjection is a particle, like Ouch!
+This entails that it is a non-inflecting word which has the distribution of a sentence but is not an ideophone.
+An interjection conveys the speaker's reaction to something in the speech situation or in the universe of discourse.
+The prototypical interjection is monomorphematic, like Ouch!
 Secondarily, morphologically or even syntactically complex lexemes like Really!? or Good heavens! count as interjections.

 Interjections classify by structural and semantic criteria: